 Hardware Highlight: The Double Line Lock

 Sometimes, you discover that someone manufactures a little piece of (non-computer) hardware that just perfectly solves a particular problem; plus, you can get for well less than $1.
 Today, I want to highlight one of my favorite examples of this type of discovery.
-Believe it or not, this is not an ad.
+I’m not being paid to promote this.

 The dutchware double line lock